-Land Use: Medium to higher intensity mixed use, multifamily and hospitality development; typically including a strong residential component above retail or office uses, but sometimes include office above retail as well.
+Land Use: Medium to higher intensity mixed-use, multi-family and hospitality development; typically including a strong residential component above retail or office uses, but sometimes include office above retail as well.

-Built Form: Typically 3-5 stories with buildings situated closely together and engaging the street to create a series of active ground floor spaces and storefronts; depending on the location, parking will primarily be on-street or in parking structures, but some small offstreet parking lots may exist; the typical density is 12+ dwelling units per acre and 25 jobs per acre.
+Built Form: Typically 2 and up to 7 stories with buildings situated closely together and engaging the street to create a series of active ground floor spaces and storefronts; depending on the location, parking will primarily be on-street or in parking structures, but some small off-street parking lots may exist; the typical density is 12+ dwelling units per acre and 25 jobs per acre.